What Is Intense Pulse Light Therapy (IPL)

 The first and only IPL FDA-approved for dry eye management.

-Intense Pulse Light Therapy has been around for decades, using light to increase the appearance of skin.
+Intense Pulse Light Therapy has been around for decades, using light to improve the appearance of skin.

 Now we have OptiLight with Lumenis patented Optimal Pulse Technology.
 The first and only light based, non-invasive treatment done on the tissue surrounding the eyes.
 Using precise, intense broad-spectrum light to address inflammation, one of the key underlining factors in dry eye disease due to MGD.